corrupted-application/essentials/README.md

 - Variant of the `beep` command for both Unix-based and Unix-like operating systems (POSIX).
 - Plays a beep using the ASCII bell character.
 It plays a beep when triggered, but it might not work for all terminals (not all terminals support the bell character.)
 - The frequency and duration cannot be changed.

+Special thanks to Lyra for some suggestions regarding this README